johnofsydney/toy-robot/README.md

 ## Step 4
 Come back to the robot.
 After writing the ingestor, I feel the robot should be instantiated with the entire command sequence.
+This will allow the robot to be entirely self contained, and allows easier extention for many robots

+## Step 5
+Revisit the Conductor, mainly to cater for the fact that now we instantiate a robot with it's entire instruction list.